Dirty Dancing at the Piccadilly Theatre

 As with any musical it could be cringe-worthy in parts and there are a few filler scenes in the second half that aren’t from the original story and don’t seem particularly necessary.
 However the live band, playing the classic soundtrack (Hungry Eyes, Do You Love Me? etc…) are visibly positioned above the set, and complemented by live singing.
 This staging had style and soul that would appeal to any musical sceptic.

 Both emotional and amusing, this show certainly gets you moving.
 Fans of the film won’t be disappointed, with classic lines including: “I carried a watermelon?!” and “Nobody puts baby in a corner!” creating an electric atmosphere in the audience.
 I’m afraid it has to be said… “I had the time of my life”.

-Dirty Dancing is on at Piccadilly Theatre until 22nd February 2014, for further information or to book visit here.
+Dirty Dancing is at Piccadilly Theatre until 22nd February 2014.
+For further information or to book visit the show’s website here.